 The list of activities and recreation sites below is in alphabetical order.
 At the bottom of this page are some FAQs and more information for different types of disabilities.

-El Dorado Beach & Boat Ramp – This site has a beach wheelchair available for use, check out at boat ramp office.
-The beach wheelchair is first come, first served and there are no reservations.
+El Dorado Beach & Boat Ramp – This site has a Wheeleez™ Sandcruiser Wheelchair available for use, check out at boat ramp office.
+Note that there is a 1200′ distance between the office and the beach site over asphalt.
+The beach wheelchair is first come, first served, and there are no reservations.
 It is free of charge to use it and it can be checked out at the boat ramp office.

-Lakeview Commons has a signed accessible wheelchair route, and restrooms to get down to the water level but no mobi mats.
-This recreation site also features picnic tables so it is a good place to share a meal with a view.
+Lakeview Commons has a signed accessible wheelchair route and restrooms to get down to the water level, but no mobility mats.
+This recreation site also features picnic tables so it is a good place to share a meal with a view, but not for water access.

-Nevada Beach is a great option with a paved path to the shoreline, firm sand, and accessible facilities that make it a favorite for relaxing by the water.
+Nevada Beach is a great option with a paved path and Mr. Boardwalk walkway up to the shoreline, firm sand, and accessible facilities that make it a favorite for relaxing by the water.
 This area also has campgrounds.

 The Pope-Baldwin Bike Path runs for nearly 4 miles alongside Highway 89, providing a smooth, paved route through towering pines and peaceful meadows.
 It’s one of the longest fully accessible bike trails in the area.